ninya9k/anonstream/README.md

 ### While streaming

+To appear as the broadcaster in chat, go to `/broadcaster` and log in with the username `braodcaster` and the password printed in your terminal when you started Flask.

 You can change the stream title while streaming and it will update for all viewers.
 Edit `title.txt` to do that.

 If you restart FFmpeg while you're streaming, viewers will have to refresh the page.
 Viewers with JavaScript are prompted to refresh the page.